 False or misleading advertisements - You may have purchased an "unlimited" mobile plan from your phone company, but didn't get what you paid for.

 Contact Your Phone Company

 First, try to resolve your problem with your phone company.
 Phone numbers for telephone companies are commonly found on their billing statements.
 If you are unsure how to contact the company, you can search for this information using a telecommunications company locator.

 To report a problem with your wireless contract or bill, file a complaint with the Federal Communications Commission (FCC).
 Note: The FCC cannot handle complaints about phone equipment or third party billers (such as ringtones or voicemail services).

 A written letter is a good strategy as you will have a record of your communication with the phone company.
 You may refer to a sample consumer complaint letter to draft your complaint letter or email.
 You can also copy and paste your complaint into a phone company's "Contact Us" form.

 Placing your phone number on this national registry will stop telemarketing sales calls.
-Even if your phone number is on the Do Not Call Registry, some scammers may still call you.
-Calls from scammers are illegal.
-Also, calls are still permitted include those from:
+However, some telemarketing calls are still permitted.
+You may still receive phone calls from: